My So-Called Life: Cast

+Tino, a friend of Jordan and Rayanne, is never actually seen but is mentioned in almost every episode as a running joke of the series.

 Production

 Development

 Marshall Herskovitz was approached by Showtime in the 1980s to write a show about teenagers.
-Herskovitz conceived of the series as a “very personal, very internal” story about a boy with the title Secret/Seventeen, but it was not picked up by the network.
+Herskovitz conceived of the series as a "very personal, very internal" story about a boy with the title Secret/Seventeen, but it was not picked up by the network.
 A few years later, after the cancellation of Thirtysomething in 1991, Herskovitz and his co-creator Edward Zwick approached Winnie Holzman, a writer on Thirtysomething and The Wonder Years, to brainstorm a new show.
 Holzman sparked to the idea of an "uncensored" depiction of teenage life.
-Said Herskovitz, “Most shows about teens on television [in the early ’90s, like Beverly Hills, 90210] were very exploitative about sexuality and meant to be titillating rather than inside the experience of what it meant to be an adolescent.”
+Said Herskovitz, "Most shows about teens on television [in the early '90s, like Beverly Hills, 90210 were very exploitative about sexuality and meant to be titillating rather than inside the experience of what it meant to be an adolescent."

 To capture contemporary adolescence authentically, Holzman did research and taught classes at Fairfax High School in Los Angeles for a few days.
 She also kept a diary and wrote down journal entries from the perspective of a teenage girl.
 These journal entries would later become the basis for Angela's voice-overs.

 Holzman named the title character Angela after the niece of a script coordinator on Thirtysomething.
-Holzman recounted, “She mentioned to me she had a young teenage niece named Angela.
+Holzman recounted, "She mentioned to me she had a young teenage niece named Angela.
 I had a phone conversation with [Angela] and it really affected me.
-I remember she said something like, ‘Boys just have it so easy.’
+I remember she said something like, 'Boys just have it so easy.'
 And that's in the pilot.
-So I named the character Angela partly in honor of her.”
+So I named the character Angela partly in honor of her."

 Intent on dismantling stereotypical portrayals of teens and parents on TV, Holzman wrote Patty Chase, the wife and mother character, as the breadwinner of the Chase family and husband Graham as the homebody.
-Holzman portrayed the parents as in the “midst of establishing their identities and discovering their incompatibility with traditional domestic tropes.”
+Holzman portrayed the parents as in the "midst of establishing their identities and discovering their incompatibility with traditional domestic tropes."